Antibiotics and resistance in the environment

 Antibiotic-resistant bacteria in water

-It is thought that bodies of water could harbour ‘reservoirs’ of resistant bacteria, providing the perfect environment for them to multiply within.
+We believe that bodies of water could harbour ‘reservoirs’ of resistant bacteria.
+It provides the perfect environment for them to multiply within.
 Exposure to the water, for example through swimming, surfing or working within the water, could lead to infection with these harmful organisms.

-Antibiotics are also added to bodies of water that are used for fish farms, even within natural areas like lakes where the treatment can easily escape into the surrounding waters.
+Antibiotics are also added to bodies of water used for fish farms, even within natural areas like lakes where the treatment can easily escape into the surrounding waters.

-The resistant bacteria could also spread the genes for resistance to other bacteria within the waterways, leading to new strains of resistant bacteria.
+The resistant bacteria could also spread the genes for resistance to other bacteria within the waterways, leading to new strains of environmental antibiotic resistance.

 Antibiotic-resistant bacteria in soil